 3. Prevent Window and Door Draughts

 Your windows and doors play another huge factor in how much heat is lost from your home.
-When you turn up your heating in the winter, draughts through your windows and doors are one of the biggest contributing factors in why you may be spending more money than necessary.
+When you turn up your heating in the winter, draughts through your windows and doors are one of the biggest contributing factors to why you may be spending more money than necessary.

 A cost-effective way of reducing how much heat is lost through your windows and doors is to invest in draught stoppers for the gaps underneath your doors, and thick curtains for your windows.
 During the nighttime when the temperatures drop significantly, keeping your curtains shut will help to keep the heat inside your home.